Abner261/se-assignment-2-introduction-to-software-engineering-Abner261/README.md

 * _What is requirements engineering?
 Describe the process and its importance in the software development lifecycle._

+	- Requirements engineering is a systematic process involved in defining, documenting, and maintaining the requirements for a software system

+### The Requirements Engineering Process

+a **Requirements Elicitation:**

+- **Description:** Gathering requirements from stakeholders, users, and other sources.
+Techniques include interviews, surveys, observation, workshops, and document analysis.
+- **Importance:** Ensures a clear understanding of what stakeholders need from the system.

+b **Requirements Analysis:**

+- **Description:** Analyzing the gathered requirements to resolve conflicts, determine feasibility, and prioritize them.
+This step involves creating models and diagrams to better understand the requirements.
+- **Importance:** Helps in identifying potential issues early and ensures that requirements are realistic and achievable.

+c **Requirements Specification:**

+- **Description:** Documenting the requirements in a clear, concise, and comprehensive manner.
+The output is usually a Software Requirements Specification (SRS) document.
+- **Importance:** Provides a reference point for stakeholders and developers, ensuring everyone has a shared understanding of the requirements.

+d **Requirements Validation:**

+- **Description:** Checking the documented requirements for accuracy, completeness, and consistency.
+Techniques include reviews, inspections, and validation meetings with stakeholders.
+- **Importance:** Ensures that the documented requirements accurately reflect the stakeholders' needs and are viable for implementation.

+e **Requirements Management:**

+- **Description:** Continuously managing and maintaining requirements throughout the project lifecycle.
+This involves tracking changes, updating documentation, and ensuring alignment with the project goals.
+- **Importance:** Keeps the requirements relevant and up-to-date, allowing the project to adapt to changes in scope or stakeholder needs.

+### Importance of Requirements Engineering in the SDLC

+a **Alignment with Stakeholder Needs:**

+- Ensures that the software being developed meets the actual needs and expectations of stakeholders, reducing the risk of project failure due to unmet requirements.

+b **Reduction of Development Costs:**

+- Identifying and addressing issues in the requirements phase is significantly cheaper than making changes during later stages of development.
+It reduces costly rework and minimizes delays.

+c **Improved Communication:**

+- Provides a clear and shared understanding of what the system should do, facilitating better communication among stakeholders, developers, testers, and project managers.

+d **Enhanced Quality and Reliability:**

+- Well-defined and validated requirements lead to the development of higher-quality software that performs reliably and meets user expectations.

+e **Risk Management:**

+- Early identification of potential issues and conflicts in requirements helps in managing and mitigating risks effectively throughout the project.

+f **Foundation for Design and Testing:**

+- Serves as a basis for system design and testing, ensuring that the developed system can be tested against the documented requirements to verify its functionality and performance.

 5. **Software Design Principles:**